 Advantage: Ease of Use

 Depending on the type of UAS used there is often no need for the operator to have a professional pilot’s licence.
 Drones such as The Elios are enclosed in a decoupled cage that allows it to absorb collisions and bounce and roll on surfaces.
 They are easily used with minimal training, allowing asset inspectors to easily deploy and carry out all aspects of the surveillance.

 Thanks to the dramatically lowered costs of drone inspection, along with the speed at which surveillance can be delivered, it is possible to carry out checks on a far more regular basis.
 This allows assets to be proactively assessed for weaknesses that could cause future potential issues.
 Not only is this cost-effective, but it prevents the likelihood of emergency incidents.

 Drone Inspection of Tanks Offers Superior Visualisation

-Because of the ability of a drone to view internal surfaces and structures from all angles it allows for superior imaging, and the capacity to provide a close up of regions not possible to view by human eye.
+Because of the ability of a drone to view internal surfaces and structures from all angles, it allows for superior imaging, and the capacity to provide a close up of regions not possible to view by the human eye.
 They can be flown beyond the line visual line of sight (BVLOS) and advanced software allows for the production of detailed inspection reports from the data collected.
-Images and video are captured by high definition cameras that can be fully inclined and rotated to ensure views of even the most hard to access areas.
+Images and video are captured by high definition cameras that can be fully inclined and rotated to ensure views of even the hardest to access areas.